 Sharon L. McKnight, CCP, SPHR draws from more than 20 years of management experience, including 6 years as a director of human resources, to develop compensation administration tools and write about compensation issues.
 Her experience in both operational and HR management provides her with a practical approach to providing online resources that address the challenges facing compensation and human resource professionals.
 She is co-author of Mastering HR: Onboarding and served as editor for Compensation 101: Introduction to Compensation and Benefits and for How to create Job Descriptions: Maintain Compliance and Help Employees Excel.
 She achieved certification as a Senior Professional in Human Resources (SPHR) by the Human Resources Certification Institute in 2007 and as a Certified Compensation Professional (CCP) by the WorldatWork Society of Certified Professionals in 2014.
 She attended Middle Tennessee State University and is a member of the Society for Human Resource Management, the Middle Tennessee Chapter of SHRM, and WorldatWork.

 Susan E. Prince, J.D., is a Legal Editor for BLR’s human resources and employment law publications.
-Ms. Prince has over 10 years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment law topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
+Ms. Prince has 15 years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment law topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
 Ms. Prince has also served as an expert on several audio conferences and webinars discussing various wage and hour issues.
 Before starting her career in publishing, Ms. Prince practiced law for several years in the insurance industry.
-Ms. Prince received her law degree from Vermont Law School.
+Ms. Prince received her law degree and Master of Science in Law from Vermont Law School.